 - Pumpkin seeds, sunflower seeds, or nuts – plain or seasoned.
 I love the Kaia Foods salt and vinegar pumpkin seeds.
 Actually, our 4 year old loves them even more.
 Eat straight up or make a little trail mix with raisins, or mix with popcorn, etc.

-Finally, knowing you love hummus as I do… and knowing that you also believe it such be deemed a food group, after returning from my trip I posted two more hummus recipes for you to enjoy!
+Finally, knowing you love as I do… and knowing that you also believe it such be deemed a food group, after returning from my trip I posted two more hummus recipes for you to enjoy!

 Chipotle Lime Two-Bean Hummus from ed&bv; it has an entire HUMMUS chapter, hoo-ahh! (link to print/share)